Grunet/a11y-analytics/README.md

 ### Surface Area for Vulnerabilities

 Debian images generally include many more Linux kernel packages than other slimmer alternatives (e.g. alpine or Chainguard ones), meaning they have a much larger surface area for vulnerabilities.
 Github Codespaces only seemed to offer it as an option, and it's unclear to me how to make a custom alternative that still functions with Codespaces.

+### Automation and Clean Machines

+Creation of the snippet and its inclusion into the website are currently manual processes, vulnerable to modification by other malicious things running on the same system.

+The primary mitigation for this is to perform the processes on a clean machine, in this case a Github Codespace.
+It also helps that I'm the only contributor currently, as the mitigation is useless otherwise.